jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-to-st-petersburg.md

 For the rest of the night we gambled.
 Sometimes he won, sometimes he lost, always the boy wagered but a single 10₽ coin.
 By the time the sun rose to free me from the game, he had taken everything I won in the city, and much more besides.
-To this day, I am still paying off the debt I accrued on the road from St. Petersburg.
+To this day, I am still paying off the debt I accrued on the road to St. Petersburg.

 ---

-## Expected Value
+## The St. Petersburg Paradox

 Should one always choose the action with the highest expected value?

 Many people believe so.
 It’s a beautiful idea: incredibly powerful, and yet elegant in its simplicity.
-For many intellectually-minded folk, there’s something wonderfully compelling about a guideline that applies near-universally.
+For intellectually-minded folk, there’s something wonderfully compelling about a guideline that can be applied universally.
 Any decision-making scenario becomes reducible to a mathematical exercise.
 Simply map each outcome to a scalar measure of value, estimate the probabilities, marginalize, and ride forth — confident that you have chosen the best option that your current knowledge allows.

 As a rational-minded person myself, I see the appeal of this perspective.
-Expected value maximization is incredibly helpful at synthesizing disorganized information in an uncertain world into a unified picture with a clear set of preferences.

-But in this essay, I want to probe the validity of this approach.
-Maximizing expected value can prescribe actions that seem wildly unintuitive.
-Why is there this huge difference between the actions suggested by our intuitions and by our mathematics?
-And when we encounter a situation where their recommendations conflict, which one should we listen to?
-There are many brilliant people, especially in engineering and finance, who will answer this question in no uncertain terms.

-“The higher-EV play is the correct one.
-Your irrational fears are holding you back.”

-But I am not so sure.

-This essay began as my attempt to restore my trust in expected value as a decision-making philosophy.
-In the end, I instead found myself abandoning it entirely in favor of a different approach.
-But – I’m getting ahead of myself.
-First, let’s take a moment to properly motivate what exactly we are searching for.

----

-Maximizing expected value is **not rational**.

-Now, this is not to say that it is *irrational*, necessarily.
-My point here is only that “EV-max action” and “rational action” are not synonymous.
-The most rational action to take is the one that leads to the best outcome, whereas the EV-max action is the result of a particular mathematical computation.
-It is absolutely *possible* that these two objects are isomorphic: that the EV-max action is always also the most rational.
-But this is certainly not obvious a priori, and needs to be carefully justified.

-I find that this point is often hard for people to accept.[^0] For someone who has spent their whole life deeply embedded in the EV-max framework, it can be confusing at first to understand how a notion of optimality distinct from expected value could even *exist*.
-Like the fish in the David Foster Wallace essay who asks: “What the hell is water?”
-Unless you've breathed air, you’d never know you’re swimming in it.

----

-## The St. Petersburg Paradox
+But expected value has an ugly side, too.
+Sometimes, expected-value maximization can lead to strange, unintuitive decisions, and as we saw in my story, following its dictums can lead to ruin.
+What's going wrong?
+Is there a way to fix it?

+Many situations where expected value have trouble share a common source.
-The [St. Petersburg paradox ](https://en.wikipedia.org/wiki/St._Petersburg_paradox) is a well-known statistical conundrum, one that is closely connected to the plight of its fictional citizens in my story.
+The [St. Petersburg paradox ](https://en.wikipedia.org/wiki/St._Petersburg_paradox) is a well-known statistical conundrum, one which beautifully distills the heart of the issue.
 The paradox concerns a particular gamble, which I'll call the *doubling game*.

 Here are the rules.